CameronSWilliamson/MinecraftDiscordChat/README.md

 Getting started with the plugin is easy.

 - Join the minecraft server and run `/link <username>#<numbers>` to link your minecraft username to your discord username.
-- Create a new voice channel using `/voicearea <area name>` and as you walk through that voice area you will be moved to those voice channels.
+- In the Minecraft server you can run `/voicearea <area name>` to recieve a stick named `"AreaDefiner <area name>"`.
+Right click in one corner of the area you want to define as a voice area and then right click in the opposite corner.
+This will create a voice area with the name you specified linked to a new voice channel in Discord that players will be moved to when they enter the voice area.
+- In the Minecraft server you can also run `/request <feature / bug>` to request a feature or report a bug.
+This will send a mesage to the developer of the plugin on discord.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>